PKing70/data-512-a4-final-project-plan/README.md

 * Project essays (including the full text of the teacher-written requests accompanying all classroom projects)
 * Giving pages (number of teachers, students, amount raised)

-and more, such as giftcard data which I do not intend to use.
+and more, such as gift card data which I do not intend to use.

 ### Option 1: Raw data

-Guidelines are provided to access the full set of all their available data in CSV form at <>.
+Guidelines are provided to access the full set of all their available data in CSV form at the DC [OpenData Layout and Docs page](https://research.donorschoose.org/t/opedata-layout-and-docs/18).

 According to the documentation, "the data is compressed, quoted, escaped and without a header.
 To properly import, use Python's pandas using code in 'How to read this CSV file' under each button.
 No need to decompress files."
 Each data file comes in a compressed .GZ archive, which I've extracted using WinZip for Windows.

-To import the project data into Python pandas 235, for example:
+To import the project data into Python pandas 235, for example, I should execute this command:

 ```python
 projects = pandas.read_csv('opendata_projects000.gz', escapechar='\\', names=['_projectid', '_teacher_acctid',